 Bon Maison is one of the cheaper places to stay on Bourbon Street.
 Situated in an old brick building, the pet-friendly property offers a terrace, free wifi, and a quiet location just a stone’s throw from the action.
 Each room has an ensuite bathroom, and some also come with a seating area.

-Located at the heart of New Orleans’ most vibrant and lively neighborhood, this three-star hotel provides comfortable accommodation just steps from the action.
+Located at the heart of New Orleans’ most vibrant and lively neighbourhood, this three-star hotel provides comfortable accommodation just steps from the action.
 It is a short walk to Bourbon Street and the city’s best bars, clubs, and restaurants.

 Offering a pool, restaurant, and bar, hotel St Marie is a great base for your trip to New Orleans.
 It’s ideally located close to top things to see and do in the city and is a stone’s throw from bars and clubs.
 Rooms are traditionally decorated and feature an ensuite bathroom.